 This was the external teaching platform I liked the most.
 All pricing is for unlimited users and starts at $39 per month.
 However, at that level they also charge a hefty 5% fee on all your sales so get your calculator out when comparing everyone's prices.
-I liked the general feel of this system and there is some flexibility with the design to bring it closer to your own branding.
-The classroom tools all looked very professional and of course your content is pretty safe here.
+I liked the overall feel and there is some flexibility with the design to bring it closer to your own branding.
+The classroom tools all looked professional and of course your content is pretty safe here.
 I was very tempted by this service and even signed up and paid for a month to try it out.
 But in the end I always came back to the same issue: I want to keep my students on my website and provide a consistent environment for my courses with the design flexibilities that I only have on Squarespace.

 Other tools I looked at

-TinyPass is actually the one I was able to bypass on the other person's website, they are now part of Piano whose services seem to be geared towards bigger companies and I just found them confusing.
+TinyPass is actually the one I was able to bypass on the blogger's website, they are now part of Piano whose services seem to be geared towards bigger companies and I just found them confusing.
 Sentry has a terrible website, their parent company even more so (as a designer that immediately puts me off) and overall there was a similar lack of transparency as with GoPaywall.
 Just doesn't make me feel good to work with someone like that.
 Heard a mixed bag of good things about Ruzuku and Thinkific but didn't research them beyond their respectable pricing.

 The way forward